kaytat/exiftool-scripts-for-takeout/README.md

 they were created and so use that fact to add metadata.

 There are some big gotchas here.

-- Only supports YYYY MM DD and no times
+* Only supports YYYY-MM-DD and no times
-- Timezone might be off and so dates might be off by a day
+* Timezone might be off and so dates might be off by a day
-- Doesn't understand when the photo was taken only when Google Photos was made aware of it
+* Doesn't understand when the photo was taken only when Google Photos was made aware of it

 I felt this was better than nothing and so in my local media server, I have